DWU CONSULTING — AI RESEARCH

 Passenger Experience Monitoring

-Rising complaint rates at a specific airport (versus national average) indicate that passengers are having worse-than-typical experiences at that airport.
-Possible drivers: long security lines, crowded gates, poor concession options, inadequate seating in hold areas, baggage system delays.
-By comparing airport-level complaint rates to national average, airports can identify operational improvement priorities.
+Complaint rates more than 10% above the national average at a specific airport may indicate local operational issues (BTS ATCR airport data, 2024).
+Possible drivers include long security lines, crowded gates, poor concession options, inadequate seating in hold areas, and baggage system delays.
+By comparing airport-level complaint rates to national average, airports can use complaint rate comparisons to inform operational improvement priorities.

 Connection: Operational Quality, Customer Loyalty, and Revenue Premium